Its a really troublesome task to update mass data in production. One of the most used method to do this task is:

 updateorCreate()

-method basically has two query within it.
-At first the query, checks if there are any rows that matches the key/value in first array.
+method has two queries within it.
+At first, the query checks if any rows match the key/value in the first array.
 If the row exists, it will update it otherwise a new row is inserted in the table.

-This method is suitable for database having small scale data.
+This method is suitable for databases having small-scale data.
 Imagine if we had more than 10000 rows which means 20000 queries will have to be executed.
-This will take a lot of time and make system slow which is not efficient at all.
+This will take a lot of time and make the system slow which is not efficient at all.
 This is where upsert()

 comes in action which has higher efficiency than updateorCreate()